h-a-y-a-s/snapscholar/README.md

 **The Problem:**
 - Watching videos alone leads to **low retention** - you forget most of what you watch
 - Manual note-taking and screenshots are **time-consuming** (as long as the video itself!)
-- Visual explanations improve learning by 65%, but **finding the right moments is hard**
+- Visual explanations improve learning, but **finding the right moments is hard**

 **Our Solution:**
 SnapScholar **automates the full learning-to-notes pipeline** - from any educational YouTube video to a comprehensive study guide in under 60 seconds.